learn-co-students/careers-building-your-resume-v-000/README.md

 Providing your home address is no longer necessary in a resume.
 No one is going to mail anything to your home.
 Especially if, for example, you’re living in Chicago and thinking of relocating to San Diego, best not to tip off a recruiter that you aren’t local by including your Chicago address.
 Your phone number and email are the primary ways employers are going to contact you.

+## Next Steps

+In the final lesson of this unit, you will be submitting your version of this resume template with all of your info.
+For now, read the upcoming lessons and follow all the best practices that are presented.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/careers-building-your-resume'>Careers Building Your Resume </a> on Learn.co and start learning to code for free.</p>